yusefnapora/pixelbook-linux/README.md

 installer (or in the stock Ubuntu install afterward), try rebooting and continuously moving your finger around on the trackpad while the system starts.

-Now you can go ahead an install Ubuntu using the standard method.
+Now you can go ahead and install Ubuntu using the standard method.
 The installer defaults should all work fine, although I recommend encrypting your disk, or at least enabling LVM for volume management.

 Note that you'll have to erase the entire Pixelbook disk; since we can't boot back to ChromeOS anyway,